 Once you connect Readwise to your other services such as Kindle, it synchronizes the highlights you’ve selected and turns them into a collection of rotating highlights.

-Some of these highlights are ones that I’ve directly selected, and some are supplemented from the same book and or similar books on the topic.
+Some of these highlights are ones I’ve directly selected, and some are supplemented from the same book and or similar books on the topic.
 These highlights are all then prepped and sent to you for a review via a morning email, or tap of the mobile app.

 The reminder time to review the highlights, as well as the highlights themselves, is configurable by you.